ftrias/TeensyThreads/readme.md

 ===================================================

-Teensy Threading Library uses the built-in threading support of the Cortex-M4 to implement basic threading for the Teensy 3.x platform from PJRC (https://www.pjrc.com/teensy/index.html).
+Teensy Threading Library uses the built-in threading support of the Cortex-M4 to implement basic preemptive threading for the Teensy 3.x platform from PJRC (https://www.pjrc.com/teensy/index.html).
 It supports a native interface and std::thread interface.